 An annuity mortgage is when the borrower pays the same amount every month until the end of the repayment period.
 But the nuance here is that within that amount, the proportion of the payment changes constantly in favor of the principal and interest on it.
 In the beginning, the interest is mostly paid, while the principal is almost never repaid.
 So, for a long time, interest is charged on a barely shrinking balance.
 So this option is likely to cost you more.

-In the Netherlands, there is also such a thing as a National Mortgage Guarantee, or NHG.
-In short, it is your protection in case of an emergency, like forced unemployment or incapacity for work.
-So, if something terrible happens, the NHG will find some kind of solution or cover the remaining debt.
+In the Netherlands, there is also such a thing as a “National Mortgage Guarantee”, or NHG.
+In short, it is your protection in case of some emergency, like forced unemployment or disability.
+So, if something terrible happens suddenly, NHG will find some solution or cover the remaining debt.

 NHG will cost you 0.6% of the mortgage amount.
-However, this money can be paid back quickly, because lenders offer lower interest rates to those who choose NHG when they make a deal.
-Also, in this case, the tax office will give you a refund of 1% of the purchase price.
-It is also worth bearing in mind that NHG is only available for mortgages with a maximum amount of 355,000 euros.
+However, this money will be paid back quickly, as lenders offer lower interest rates to those who choose NHG at the conclusion of the deal.
+Also in this case, the tax office will refund you 1% of the purchase price.
+It is also worth considering that from 2025 NHG is available for mortgages with a maximum amount of €405,000 ($424,480).

-Basic requirements for obtaining a mortgage
+Basic Requirements for Obtaining a Mortgage

 The mortgage in the Netherlands is usually taken out for a maximum of 30 years.
 Here are the basic parameters that you have to meet when taking out a mortgage: